 In addition to the diary, they should also retain other documentation, such as wagering tickets, canceled checks, substitute checks, credit records, bank withdrawals, and statements of actual winnings or payment slips provided to them by the gambling establishment.

 For additional information see Publication 529 - Miscellaneous Deductions.
-The recordkeeping suggestions in the publication are not all-inclusive but are general guidelines to help the taxpayer establish their winnings and losses.
+The recordkeeping suggestions in the publication are not all-inclusive but serve as general guidelines to help the taxpayer establish their winnings and losses.

 Additional Information: